danaagur/opentitan/hw/ip/prim/doc/prim_flash.md

 The `flash_err_o` is a level interrupt indication, that is asserted whenever an error event occurs in one of the Flash banks.
 An Error status register is used to hold the error source of both banks, and it is cleared on writing 1 to the relevant bit.
 Clearing the status register trigs deassertion of the interrupt.

+## Alert indication
+Signals 'flash_alert_po','flash_alert_no' are security alerts, common for both Flash macros.
+ACK - 'flash_alert_ack' is an acknowledge for the flash_alert.
+The 'flash_alert_trig' is used to trig alert for testing.